Environmental Damp Control

 This should start with the provision of sufficient ground drainage around the building, thus minimising water penetration and controlling rising damp to the foundations, and the re-routing of surface drainage away from the base of the walls.
 The ‘French drain’ system has become fashionable to help with this process.
 This consists of a channel dug along the base of the wall and filled with shingle.
 However, these often become blocked with debris and soil which prevents proper moisture drainage and evaporation from the foot of the wall.
 A more traditional method used in the UK, is to provide a ventilated and drained ‘dry area’ around the base of the wall, which are generally enclosed with flag stone slabs thus preventing debris accumulating in the drained dry area and therefore reducing maintenance.
 When providing the latter system, the flag stones MUST be a minimum of 150 mm below the damp-proof course level.

-DAMP CONTROL, DAMPNESS ENTRAPPED IN BUILDINGS
+DAMP CONTROL SERVICES, DAMPNESS ENTRAPPED IN BUILDINGS

 The use of dense finishes, such as sand/cement renders, around the base of external elevation of walls is a regular cause of damp problems.
 These finished prevent moisture evaporating from the base of the wall; instead the moisture is forced into the internal walls surface, where evaporation takes place, and leads to decorative spoiling and timber decay.